6 million students in California.

-These ten initiatives outline the California Teachers Association’s expectations for a quality public education based on student-centered proven strategies from preschool through higher education.
+These ten initiatives outline our union’s expectations for a quality public education based on student-centered proven strategies from preschool through higher education.

 Our Ten Measures Are